-(O) 1947B (C)
+(O) 1947B

-&lt;sup>1This appeal has been submitted for decision without oral argument.
+1This appeal has been submitted for decision without oral argument.
 NRAP 34(f)(3).

 P.2d 321, 324 (1996).
 The Nevada Supreme Court has determined that district courts lack jurisdiction to sentence defendants under the habitual criminal statutes when the State fails to formally file notices of habitual criminality.
 Grey v.
 State, 124 Nev.
-110, 124, 178 P.3d 154, 163-64 (2008); Crutcher v.
+110, 123-24, 178 P.3d 154, 163-64 (2008); Crutcher v.
 Eighth Judicial Dist.
 Court, 111 Nev.
 1286, 1289, 903 P.2d 823, 825 (1995).

-The record demonstrates that on April 29, 2013, the State filed an amended indictment and a notice of habitual criminality in open court, the parties filed a guilty plea agreement in open court, the guilty plea agreement included a stipulation "to large habitual criminal treatment," the district court canvassed McCoy and accepted his guilty plea, the district court admitted certified copies of McCoy's prior judgments of conviction into evidence, and McCoy agreed to proceed with sentencing on that same day.
-Based on this record, we conclude that McCoy has failed to demonstrate the district court lacked jurisdiction to sentence him under the habitual criminal statutes.
-Accordingly, we
+The record demonstrates that on April 30, 2013, the State filed an amended indictment and a notice of habitual criminality in open court, the parties filed a guilty plea agreement in open court; the guilty plea agreement included a stipulation "to large habitual criminal treatment," the district court canvassed McCoy and accepted his guilty plea, the district court reviewed copies of the certified judgments of conviction that were entered into evidence the day before, and McCoy agreed to proceed with sentencing on that same day.
+Based on this record, we conclude that McCoy has failed to demonstrate the district court lacked jurisdiction to sentence him under the habitual criminal statutes.2 Accordingly, we